-- Can you provide me with the contact information of 3–4 recent brides who I can call or email for references?
+- Can you provide me with the contact information of 3–4 recent references?

 - Insist on getting a proof.
 Have at least two other people review all your proofs before you sign off on them—it's amazing what a fresh pair of eyes will see!

-- If ordering online, remember that color resolution can vary drastically between computers.
+- If ordering online, remember that color resolution can vary drastically between screens.
 The best way to guarantee the exact color you want is to ask that a sample be snail-mailed to you.

 - To Evite or not to Evite?
 For the main event, even we progressives at Here Comes The Guide come down on the side of tradition and say go with real paper and snail mail—even if your budget determines that you have to DIY.
 However, if your overall wedding style is relaxed and casual, then we think Evites are fine for the supporting events, such as your Bachelorette Party.
 We like Evite's built-in RSVP system and creative style options.

 - Save your sanity by numbering your RSVPs.

 - For more about wedding invitations, see Inviting Elements: Invitation Basics